 In the above PowerShell script, we have specified the regex value as “^The”.

-Using the foreach loop in the PowerShell, it read the file line by line and passes the line to the if statement to match against the regex expression.
+Using the foreach loop in PowerShell, it read the file line by line and passes the line to the if statement to match against the regex expression.

 If the regex expression matches the content of the file, in our case the line should start from “The”, it will evaluate to true and print the line.